2009 Audi A3

 Wraparound taillamp clusters accentuate the broad sweep of the rear.
 They also give the shoulder line a take-off point that makes it look like a small spoiler has been integrated into the hatch just below the window line.
 Very sporty, as is the pair of bright exhaust tips not so bashfully protruding from below the bumper.

 To evoke the feel of driving a sports car, the seating position is placed low in relation to the high and wide console.
-We found the standard cloth seats in the 2.0T a bit short in the thigh, and we prefer more lateral support.
-The leather seats are very nice front and rear.
-Legroom is adequate front and rear.
+We found the seats to be very nice, and legroom adequate, both front and rear.
 The back seats are quite comfortable, more supportive than the front seats on many compacts, but the slope of the roof means tall passengers may find rear headroom compromised.

 The point of a five-door hatchback, of course, is the versatility of the interior.
 For starters, the luggage area can be increased by folding flat the split rear seatbacks.
-Indeed, the rear seats flip down easy.
+Indeed, the rear seats flip down easily.
 This does not result in a perfectly flat cargo floor, but this isn't usually an issue.
-Several package options are available to augment the trunk's utility, including a ski sack that can hold six pairs of slats.
 An accessory roof rack is available in a choice of several different configurations depending on the intended use.

 The wide doors make it easy to climb in and out.
 But Audi's flush-fitting door handles aren't as easy to grab as the handles on BMWs and some other cars, and can snap away from your fingers when in a hurry.
 The seatbelt alarm goes off whenever the car is running, annoying when sitting in a parking lot.
 And we found it a bit too easy to hit the panic button on the remote key fob.